rtrppl/orgrr/readme.md

 ### orgrr-delete

 This function deletes the current note and shows the previous buffer.

-Links are not changed.
+### orgrr-move-note

+This function allows to move the current note to one of the other containers.

 ### orgrr-add-to-project and orgrr-open-project